YattaSolutions/org.eclipse.swt.browser.electron/README.md

 Interaction (like keystrokes) are send back to the Electron process.
 Such hard decoupling eliminates common issues caused by running Chromium and SWT in the same process.

-Currently the communication between Electron and SWT process is done via socket communication.
+Currently the communication between the Electron and SWT processes is done via socket communication.
 Maybe that could be changed to shared memory in future.

 ![Architecture of Electron approach](doc/architecture.svg)